-For his book Physics of the Future, he interviewed 300 of the world’s top scientists, many of them Nobel Laureates and directors of the largest scientific laboratories, about their vision for the next 20 to 100 years in computers, robotics, biotechnology, space travel, etc. The Physics of the Future gives the most authoritative and most authentic understanding of the world of the future.
-Physics of the Future was chosen by Amazon as one of the Top 100 Books of 2011.
+He is the author of several international best-sellers.
+Besides The Future of Humanity and The Future of the Mind, his other New York Times best-sellers include.
+Physics of the Future, and Physics of the Impossible.
+Other books include Hyperspace and Visions: How Science Will Revolutionize the 21st Century.
+For Physics of the Future, he interviewed 300 of the world’s top scientists, many of them Nobel Laureates and directors of the largest scientific laboratories, about their vision for the next 20 to 100 years in computers, robotics, biotechnology, space travel, etc. These are the scientists who are inventing the future in their laboratories.
+The Physics of the Future gives the most authoritative and most authentic understanding of the world of the future.
+Physics of the Future was also chosen by Amazon as one of the Top 100 Books of 2011.

 His other NY Times best seller, Physics of the Impossible, earned glowing reviews from the LA Times, New Scientist Magazine, Guardian Newspaper (UK) and many, many more.
 It was also the number 1 science book in the United States.
-Many of his books have been made into TV series.

 He has also written for Time Magazine, the Wall Street Journal, Discover Magazine, New Scientist Magazine, Astronomy Magazine, Wired Magazine, and been quoted in Scientific American, the N.Y.
 Times, the Washington Post, the London Daily Telegraph, the London Times, the Philadelphia Inquirer, Wired Magazine, and Fast Magazine.
 He has written cover articles for New Scientist magazine, Astronomy magazine, and the Sunday London Times.

 He frequently keynotes major business conferences about the next 20 years in computers, finance, banking, and commerce.
 In particular, he has keynoted major conferences for major corporations, many of them controlling hundreds of billions of dollars in investments.